The Lindbergh Kidnapping Hoax

 Notes from NJ Police Conference

-Conference took place after the child was found dead in May 1932
+Conference took place after the child was found dead on May 12, 1932

 Fascism Part II: The Rise of American Fascism by Geoff Price - March 11, 2004